escowles/recipes/_posts/2023-08-06-chicken-biryani.md

 1/2 tsp. cumin
 1 onion, thinly sliced
 3 cloves garlic, minced
-* heat oil in large pot and add spices, onions, and garlic, frying until onions are light brown (do not burn onions or it will leave a bitter taste)
+* heat oil over medium-high heat in large pot and add all ingredients, frying until the onions are light brown (do not burn onions or it will leave a bitter taste)
 * add chicken and saute for 5 minutes
 * reduce heat to low, cover and cook until chicken is completely cooked (5 minutes)
 * remove lid and saute for 5 minutes to reduce moisture